Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 However, as the Golden Retriever ages, its coat begins to grow.
 The coat thickens and increases in length, and the dog develops its double coat.

-Golden Retrievers possess a double coat consisting of the thinner and lighter inner coat that helps regulate body temperature and the lustrous golden outer coat, which is thicker and water-resistant.
+Golden Retrievers possess a double coat consisting of a thinner and lighter inner coat that helps regulate body temperature and a lustrous golden outer coat, which is thicker and water-resistant.